CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

 It's just a default tag name.
 Pulling with the default tag or with `:latest` (same thing) will pull the latest image that has the tag `:latest`, as with any tag.
 It won't pull any image that has a different tag.

-**Optimization:** The `fireworker` Compute Engine disk image has a copy of a `wcm-runtime` Docker image to save tens of seconds in startup time.
-It's useful to update this now and then.

 ### Multiple `wcm-code` Docker images